You can find this post here on my new site for the full post and to leave comments.

 But this month...
 There's quite a bit that's still going.
 Sure there's a lot the same as I had flowering in September but it's still nice to have this much still going in the garden.

 My Pink Turtlehead (Chelone obliqua) is still going strong.
 I'd never even noticed the way it branches and flowers lower on the stems.
 I wouldn't have noticed either but I was chopping it back to make room for my Rhododendron.
 By the time the main flower stalk has finished though so have most of the side shoots.
 I think it's more "Oh that's interesting" than anything practical.
-The flowers are actually kind of ugly strange.
-There's not that much else that's as reliable for fall flowers though and the leaves are actually a very nice dark glossy green.
+The flowers are actually kind of

 This little Pansy seedling has popped up on my patio and (other than being eaten by earwigs) is doing well.
 Of particular note is that this seedling is identical to its parent.
 I need to try to collect some seeds from it for next spring.